-Some with long petals that drape and some with short stubby ones.
+Some with long petals that drape and some with short stubby petals.

 Shasta daisies tend to bloom in clumps from 2 to 3 feet tall and 1 to 2 feet wide.
 Daisies are great for cutting and summer bouquets.

-Regularly cutting and dead heading is what keeps them blooming.
-There is the first flush of tons of blooms and then the later blooms come in spurts and not as many as at first but they do keep blooming.
+Regularly cutting and deadheading is what keeps them blooming.
+There is the first flush of tons of blooms and then the later blooms come in spurts and not as abundantly as at first but they can keep blooming.

 Another plus in my garden is the deer don’t seem to like them.